-c.
+- c.
 Authorized Approaches.
-The certificate holder may fly all Part 97 nonprecision straight-in IAPs listed as authorized in operations specification C052, Table 1, columns 1 and 2, using an MDA as a DA/DH if the approach being flown meets one of the following requirements and all subcomponents.
+The certificate holder may fly all 14 CFR Part 97 nonprecision straight-in instrument approach procedures (IAP) listed in their operations specification C052, Table 1, Authorized Instrument Approach Procedures, columns 1 and 2 using an MDA as a DA if the approach being flown meets the requirements of subparagraph (1) or (2) below: - (1) Serves a runway that has a published RNAV IAP ("RNAV (GPS)," "RNAV (RNP)," or "GPS" in the title) with a published lateral navigation (LNAV)/VNAV or Required Navigation Performance (RNP) DA, and: - (a) Is selected from an approved and current database. - (b) Has the exact published final approach course as the RNAV IAP. - (c) The MDA is equal to or higher than the LNAV/VNAV or RNP DA.

-- (1) Serves a runway that has a published RNAV IAP ("RNAV (GPS)," "RNAV (RNP)," or "GPS" in the title) with a published LNAV/VNAV or RNP DA and: - (a) Is selected from an approved and current database. - (b) Has the exact published final approach course as the RNAV IAP. - (c) Has a published Vertical Descent Angle (VDA) coincident with or higher than the barometric vertical guidance (glideslope (GS)) on the published RNAV IAP. - (i) A published VDA is not required when using the LNAV minima line on an RNAV approach that also has a published LPV and/or LNAV/VNAV DA. - NOTE: The VNAV path must cross at or above all stepdown fix altitudes.
-The stepdown fix crossing altitudes must be referenced on the barometric altimeter. - NOTE: The VDA is advisory guidance only.
-Flying the published VDA below the MDA does not guarantee obstacle clearance. - (2) Serves a runway that has a published ILS, GLS or RNP IAP with LPV minima and: - (a) Is selected from an approved and current database. - (b) Has the exact published final approach course as the ILS, GLS, or RNP IAP. - (c) Has a published VDA coincident with or higher than the electronic GS on the published ILS, GLS, or RNP IAP. - (i) A published VDA is not required on an ILS/LOC approach when the ILS GS is out of service and the approach is flown using LOC-only procedures. - (ii) A published VDA is not required when using LNAV minima on an RNAV approach that also has a published LPV or LNAV/VNAV DA. - NOTE: The VNAV path must cross at or above all stepdown fix altitudes.
-The stepdown fix crossing altitudes must be referenced on the barometric altimeter. - NOTE: The VDA is advisory guidance only.
-Flying the published VDA below the MDA does not guarantee obstacle clearance. - (3) Serves a runway to an airport operating under 14 CFR Part 139 with a Visual Glide Slope Indicator (VGSI). - (a) The VDA or GS on the published final approach course must be coincident with or higher than the published VGSI descent angle. - (b) The published final approach course is within plus or minus 4 degrees of the runway centerline (RCL) course.
+- (d) Has a published VDA coincident with or higher than the barometric vertical guidance (glideslope (GS)) on the published RNAV IAP.
+A published VDA is not required when using the LNAV minima line on an RNAV IAP that also has a published lateral approach procedures with vertical guidance (LPV) and/or LNAV/VNAV DA. - (2) Serves a runway that has a published instrument landing system (ILS), Global Positioning System (GPS) landing system (GLS), or RNAV IAP with LPV minima, and: - (a) Is selected from an approved and current database. - (b) Has the exact published final approach course as the ILS, GLS, or RNAV IAP. - (c) The MDA is equal to or higher than the ILS, GLS, or LPV DA. - (d) Has a published VDA coincident with or higher than the electronic GS on the published ILS, GLS, or RNAV IAP. - (i) A published VDA is not required on an ILS/Localizer (LOC) approach when the ILS GS is out of service and the approach is flown using LOC-only procedures. - (ii) A published VDA is not required when using the LNAV minima line on an RNAV IAP that also has a published LPV and/or LNAV/VNAV DA. - d.
+VNAV Path Angle Limits.
+The VNAV path angle must be in the range of 2.75 to 3.77 degrees for Category A, B, and C airplanes and 2.75 to 3.50 degrees for Category D airplanes.